SaintpatrickII/pinterest_pipeline/README.md

 - DAG's can be created using python scripting (Within the dags folder!) & utilise bashOperators to move through directories & execute commands, default_args are used to sign into airflow from the local system

-- a DAG class is created taking in user login information as an arg, aslo in these args jobs can be scheduled utilising cronjobs labeled 'schedule_interval' arguement, for this we want the job to schedule everyday at midday so '0 12 * * *' by using https://crontab.guru
+- A DAG class is created taking in user login information as an arg, aslo in these args jobs can be scheduled utilising cronjobs labeled 'schedule_interval' arguement, for this we want the job to schedule everyday at midday so '0 12 * * *' by using https://crontab.guru

 <img width="802" alt="Screenshot 2023-03-16 at 10 33 12" src="https://user-images.githubusercontent.com/92804317/225590669-1c167199-6385-494d-bd00-7144a71a84b1.png">